-So, you think you might want to work at Amazon?
+So, do you think you might want to work at Amazon?

-A quick Google search took me to https://www.amazon.jobs/en-gb.
+A quick Google search took me to https://www.amazon.jobs/.
 Then, I ventured further down the Google rabbit hole and found out that there are already three positions listed in Tallahassee—and a host more for Florida that can be done virtually!
 The three Tallahassee positions are for a Data Scientist, a Senior Database Consultant, and a Data Architect.
-OK, these are clearly not entry level jobs.
-All three are heavily data driven!
+OK, these are clearly not entry-level jobs.
+All three are heavily data-driven!
 GULP!
 Data means math, it means technology, it means science!
-Let’s look at the first one.
-What is a Data Scientist?

-You can read all about it here, but there’s a summary below:
+You can read all about becoming an Amazon Data Scientist here, but I have provided a summary below.

 “At Amazon Web Services (AWS), we are helping large enterprises build ML models on the AWS Cloud.
 We are applying predictive technology to large volumes of data and against a wide spectrum of problems.
 AWS Professional Services works together with AWS customers to address their business needs using AI solutions.